Statement to introduce myself and my art practice, as of April 2023.

 In 2010, I moved to the capital, the Autonomous City of Buenos Aires.

 In September 2020, I finished a Master in Fine Arts in the Institut Kunst, Gender and Nature, HGK-FHNW, in Basel, Switzerland.

 Part of my life has been heavily influenced by traveling in public transportation and by the fluctuation of economy and language, as a process to think new configurations of reality,

-I ideally try to create a demystifying kind of transparency in my role as an artist, fluctuating from a flimsy monumental large-scale to a shoe-sized output.
+I ideally try to create a demystifying transparency in my role as an artist, fluctuating from a flimsy monumental large-scale to a shoe-sized output.

 I am concerned not only with the many aspects that surround sculpture and drawing today, their aesthetic and formal values, but also their social aspects

 My work and my thinking are embedded in research, research that is oriented not only to the subject matter, but also to an appropriate understanding of the language, the medium,

 In this way, I am interested not only in an obvious understanding of form as shape, but in form as frame, as discourse, as a condition for something to take place.